California Gold Rush

 Paris: Libraire de A. Courcier, .
 328 p.

 The French author toured Northern California cities, towns, and mines.
 He described the various ethnic groups, told of the high prices, and when in San Francisco, commented on the hotels and the general violence that beset the Gold Rush port.
-The beautiful gold-stamped front cover depicts a Chinese and American miner in the diggings.
+The beautiful gold-stamped front cover depicts a Chinese and an American miner in the diggings.

 Guide Pratique des Émigrants en Californie et des Voyageurs dans L'Amerique Espagnole.